HankMcCoy/email-deduplication/README.md

 behavior.
 I use lodash's `unique` method as a reference implementation to verify off of.

-The React demo app can be seen at [on my website](http://thomasbeirne/string-deduplication).
+The React demo app can be seen [on my website](http://thomasbeirne/string-deduplication).